ukceh-rse/mambo_shrubs_review/documents/notes.md

 _Update: we have a data dump which includes imagery, point clouds, model training code, processing utilities and early reports to sort through - data and models to s3, extra reusable code to Github_

+There's another project, `shrub_height` which is not in a repository yet, only in the data collection.
+Reproducing this and publishing it is an early step we can take in parallel with data management struggles.

 ## Data and data sharing

 This is going to be an early and ongoing issue: